AlternativesIT

 Zenadmin is the best saas management platform to reduce waste

-ZenAdmin is more than just a SaaS management tool.
+ZenAdmin is more than just a SaaS management platform.
 It’s your one-stop command center for everything IT.
 It gives businesses complete visibility into their entire SaaS ecosystem, helping eliminate waste from duplicate tools, unused licenses, and shadow IT.

 With over 130 integrations, ZenAdmin brings every app under one roof, so you can track usage in real time, streamline app access, and make smarter software decisions.